 On multi-lane highways in Canada, when there are two or more lanes in the same direction, the left lane is for passing only.
 There are laws stating this but they are only very rarely enforced in any province.

-The lane hogs are people who insist on driving leisurely in the left lane, forcing people to pass on the right (illegal in some cases) or stay backed up behind them.
+The lane hogs are people who insist on driving leisurely in the left lane, forcing other drivers to pass on the right (illegal in some cases) or stay backed up behind them.

 Groups like SENSE in British Columbia have long advocated for greater enforcement of left lane laws.

 Now the BC Ministry of transport says “Proactive measures are coming to encourage motorist to stay on the right.
 We expect results of the review in early July”